theprimarybrain/theprimarybrain.github.io/_posts/2020-03-04-Toddler-School-Curriculum-Butterly-Themed-Lessons.md

 ![Butterfly Art]({{ site.github.url }}/assets/img/toddler-butterfly-art-mask.jpg)

 My son's favorite activity was making a butterfly mask.
-He had so much fun squiring liquid glue and sprinkling glitter on his mask.
+He had so much fun squirting liquid glue and sprinkling glitter on his mask.
 Then, I laminated the mask so that he could wear it around the house without adding a sprinkling of glitter all over our home.

 ![Butterfly Art 2]({{ site.github.url }}/assets/img/toddler-butterfly-art-popsicle-stick-puppets.jpg)